Wotton Under Edge, Gloucestershire+ Add to favourites

-- three bedrooms (2 doubles and 1 twin), main bedroom with en-suite shower room, main bathroom with a bath and mixer tap.
+- three bedrooms (2 doubles and 1 twin), main bedroom with en-suite shower room, family bathroom with shower over bath.

-Large private garden at rear of property with several steps and an open front garden.
+Garden: Large enclosed private garden at rear of property with several steps and an open front garden.

 Things to see and do nearby